The Honda XL700V

 Opinion:

-well suited to riders who travel regularly on tarmac
+to riders who travel regularly on tarmac and limit

-and limit their off road riding to hard pack gravel
+their off road riding to hard pack gravel roads

-roads that are regularly maintained.
-It won't handle
+that are regularly maintained.
+It won't handle the

 out doing some modification to the front suspension.

-world of difference and certainly improve the off road
+a world of difference and certainly improve the

 A rider should always purchase a bike for the purpose